Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 - The Third Estate: Peasants and bourgeoisie.

 The Suit of Swords is associated with masculinity, intellect, and misfortune.
 The numbered finale in the Suit of Swords is far more grim compared to all the other suits.
 It represents death, defeat, and divorce.

 To become the King of Swords, you must focus on integrity and ethics; otherwise, you'll turn into a dictator or despot.

 Read More From Exemplore

-New ideas, mental clarity, success, epiphanies, breakthroughs, new information, new investigation, focus, intelligence, logic, consideration, forward movement, consequences.
+New ideas, mental clarity, success, epiphanies, breakthroughs, new information, new investigation, focus, intelligence, logic, consideration, forward movement, and consequences.